MardiantoS/loan-prediction-model/README.md

 ## Model Performance

-Model comparison based on ROC AUC scores from cross-validation:
+Model comparison based on Accuracy and ROC AUC scores from cross-validation:

 ### Scikit-learn Models